Judge Deitra Burney-Butler, 2016 ZERO TO THREE Fellow, Improving Outcomes for Infants and Toddlers in Georgia

 “As a member of the 2014-2016 Class of ZERO TO THREE Fellows, I must say that the experience was invaluable,“ she said reflecting on her experience.
 "The opportunities afforded my class were transformative for the work I do and how impactful I have subsequently become on behalf of the community I serve.”

 The ZERO TO THREE Fellowship challenges its Fellows to create and achieve a “Vision for Change,” and Judge Burney-Butler has been instrumental in updating the Dependency County Practice Guide and automating many of the systems in place so that more time can be spent with families and in her community.
 The Fellowship allowed Judge Burney-Butler to collaborate with experts and leaders across the early childhood field, and empowered her to take a multi-disciplinary approach to her work.

 “The questions and suggestions from my ‘cousins’ (how I refer to my class fellows) and experts in the field who also attended the retreats, left me with a plan of action almost completely unrecognizable from the plan initially prepared.
 The changes and rearrangements to the vision produced outcomes that have been integrated, although in stages, into everyday practice in the court.“

 The ZERO TO THREE Fellowship is committed to supporting professionals across disciplines and sectors to be “change agents” in transforming programs, systems, and policies that impact the lives of infants, toddlers, and their families.
-Over the 32-year history of the fellowship, more than 300 national and international leaders are alumni of this network and continue to impact the lives of babies and young children in profound ways.
-At her fellowship graduation in May 2016, Judge Burney-Butler joined the ranks of the Academy of ZERO TO THREE Fellow, the fellowship alumni network.
+Over the 32-year history of the Fellowship, more than 300 national and international leaders are alumni of this network and continue to impact the lives of babies and young children in profound ways.
+At her Fellowship graduation in May 2016, Judge Burney-Butler joined the ranks of the Academy of ZERO TO THREE Fellows, the Fellowship alumni network.